anelson/linux_devbox/README.md

   - Install the Scala and Ruby plugins
   - Configure the fonts.
 The HiDPI screen might need bigger fonts, or JetBrains may have fixed HiDPI support as of the version you're running, you just don't know until you try.
+- There is an AUR package for CrossOver, the commercial version of Wine that can be used to make Office work, however it's not consistently updated.
+Instead it's better to install it manually using the latest binary installer from the Crossover site.
+My login for Crossover is in 1p.
+Of course one must also install Office itself.
+To do that go to https://office.com, log in, and go to My Account and Subscriptions.
+They won't even offer you download links unless your User Agent is a Windows browser, so use User Agent Switcher to fake that out and snag the quick installer.
 - Dropbox is installed by Ansible but it must be configured manually.
 Run `dropbox` to start the GUI.
 The Arch Wiki [Dropbox](https://wiki.archlinux.org/index.php/Dropbox) page has more details
 - VMWare Workstation is installed automatically but the Windows VM to use for work email and such is not.
 You'll have to